P1G30N17/hangman/README.md

 ### Bugs

-- I have found on the rare occasion that the game will load the same word twice in a row.
-This is due to the word being selected randomly from a list of words.
+- I had found that on the rare occasion the game will load the same word twice in a row.
+This was due to the word being selected randomly from a list of words.
 As the size of the list is increased the probability of this bug occuring will be less but not zero.
-A potential fix could be to add an if statement remembering the numbers of previous words pulled from the list and excluding those from future word pulls.
+(This Bug was fixed by adding a tracker to the random word selected and then using an if/else statement to prevent it from being pulled directly after a round was over).

 ### Validator Testing